If a Bank Goes under What Happens to My Mortgage : Expert Insights & Answers

 4. Safeguards for Borrowers

 The regulatory framework surrounding the banking industry is designed to protect borrowers and ensure the stability of the financial system.
-Besides the FDIC, there are several safeguards in place to mitigate any disruptions caused by a bank failure.
-Here are a few examples:
+In addition to the FDIC, several safeguards are in place to mitigate and address failures Here are a few examples:

 • Stay informed about the financial health of your bank.